emqx/emqx-docs/en_US/rule/bridge_kafka.md

 ![image](./assets/rule-engine/kafka_resource_0_0.png)

-The fields for the authentication methods PLAIN, SCRAM_SHA_256, and SCRAM_SHA_512 are for the Kafka username and password (see picture below).
+The fields for the authentication methods PLAIN, SCRAM_SHA_256, and SCRAM_SHA_512 are the Kafka username and password (see picture below).

 ![image](./assets/rule-engine/kafka_resource_0_1.png)